junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB27/SPN-Massagist-Dean-whole-novel.md

 (my recent struggle, realization, efforts, progresses)

-"Your body is your temple" (from Bible 1 Corinthians 6:19)
+"Your body is your temple" (from 1 Corinthians 6:19 "Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your own; you were bought at a price.
+Therefore honor God with your bodies")

 ### Timeline

+#### before beginning of the story

 Now: 2008 spring (~ April)